 The animal park houses and cares for numerous animals: big cats such as Bengal tigers and Jaguars, several species of monkeys and apes, African giraffes, and a family of sea lions.

 There are chances for close encounters with some of the animals such as interacting with lemurs or feeding the chimpanzees – included with the admission ticket price.

-Or for one of the most personally memorable ways to support the animals, spend an extra €45 and enjoy swimming with sea lions.
+The park boasts its own water park and go-kart track (available at extra cost).
+For one of the most personally memorable ways to support the animals, spend an extra €45 and enjoy swimming with sea lions.

-Terra Natura, Benidorm: travel time 1h 15m
+Terra Natura, Benidorm | Travel time 1h 15m